Our ambassadors

 And the incredible Wilkinson Family will be conquering 86km in memory of their daughter Izzy.

-Register your interest to show your support for these brave kids, and help end childhood cancer once and for all, because every child deserves the chance to grow up, chase their dreams and fulfil their potential.
+Register to show your support for these brave kids, and help end childhood cancer once and for all, because every child deserves the chance to grow up, chase their dreams and fulfil their potential.

 Introducing Wyatt